Visiting times on our antenatal and postnatal wards

 Appointments and scans visitor information

-- Please come alone for any appointments such as for blood tests, glucose tolerance test, pre-op assessments.
+- Your partner or support person can come with you for blood tests, glucose tolerance test, pre-op assessments.

-- Children may attend appointments with a community midwife or doctor but unfortunately may not attend any scan appointments.
+- Children may attend appointments with a community midwife or doctor but unfortunately may not attend any scan appointments

 Maternity Assessment Unit (MAU) and triage